krachtstefan/runverter-server/docker/runverter-webserver/README.md

 # runverter-webserver

 This container serves the frontend of the [runverter ember app](https://github.com/krachtstefan/runverter).
-It shows the value of the ```runverter:current``` Redis key which holds the content of the index page that was set with [ember-cli-deploy](https://github.com/ember-cli/ember-cli-deploy).
-If a get param ```index_key``` is provided, it will lookup the requested version in redis.
+It shows the value of the ```runverter:index:current-content``` Redis key which holds the content of the index page that was set with [ember-cli-deploy](https://github.com/ember-cli/ember-cli-deploy).
+If a get parameter ```index_key``` is provided, it will lookup the requested version in redis.

 ## Start container